Ultimate List of Best things to do in Santiago Chile

 Recommended by Ale Werner from Universo Viajero

-Barrio Lastarria Chile Santiago
+Barrio Lastarria chile santiago

 The “Barrio Lastarria” is a small oasis in the center of Santiago, surrounded by some parks and quiet streets filled with street artists, handicraft stalls, and families who go out for a walk.